KunlinChoi/542-Final-Project/README.md

 3: bert-lstmcnn:
         the bert-lstm-cnn approach:
-        we use the smalldata.csv to generate our sentence vector since the bert vectors are way too large(more than 100g) however, the sentence vector of smalldata dataset is still larger than 10g, so we can not upload it here.
+        We use the smalldata.csv to generate our sentence vector since the bert vectors are way too large(more than 100g) However, the sentence vector of smalldata dataset is still larger than 10g, so we can not upload it here.
+        We run this model on the scc server.
         We can run getvector_bert to transform the input sentences into bert vectors(sentence embedding) and use readvector to read it.
         in the end, we can run the model by using the command:

               python bert-lstmcnn.py